cockroachdb/docs/cockroachcloud/security-overview.md

 This page summarizes the security features available in the two database cluster types offered by {{ site.data.products.db }}, **serverless** and **dedicated**.

-A {{ site.data.products.serverless }} cluster is deployed on request for a specific customer in *shared* (multi-tenant) network and compute infrastrucutre.
+A {{ site.data.products.serverless }} cluster is deployed for a specific customer in *shared* (multi-tenant) network and compute infrastrucutre.

-A {{ site.data.products.dedicated }} cluster is deployed on request for a specific customer in a cloud provider's network and compute infrastructure *dedicated* to that customer.
+A {{ site.data.products.dedicated }} cluster is deployed for a specific customer in a cloud provider's network and compute infrastructure *dedicated* to that customer.
 This deployment may be distributed over multiple regions for added disaster-resilience.
 In addition to infrastructure isolation, dedicated clusters can be customized with advanced network, identity-management, and encryption-related security features required for high benchmark security goals such as [PCI DSS compliance](pci-dss.html).

 Refer to [Payment Card Industry Data Security Standard (PCI DSS) Compliance in CockroachDB Dedicated](pci-dss.html)